 The plan was to serve up an updated but equally joyous version of the Sport of Kings; featuring different locations, different styles of surfing and the icons of the day.

-Before the journey kicked off in earnest, the film pays a visit to a few surfing oddities, including a flow-rider in Texas (still home to arguably the best non-ocean wave on earth) which you’ll be glad to know is still going strong and a chop-battered island in Alaska, which thanks to wetsuit-tech now boasts a thriving surf community.
+Before the journey kicked off in earnest, the film visits a few surfing oddities, including a flow-rider in Texas (the state still home to arguably the best non-ocean wave on earth) which you’ll be glad to know is still going strong and a chop-battered island in Alaska, which thanks to wetsuit-tech, now boasts a thriving surf community.